 This manual explains the concepts behind and the commands used to manage the appliance.
 The output of commands listed in this document may differ from that output by your software.
 Software functionality documented in this manual may not be available in firmware revisions dated older than this manual.
+The command set for the LD appliance is identical to the SR appliance; the only difference between them is the form factor of the SATA disks.
+As a result, the LD appliance uses the same firmware as the SR appliance.
 This document does not cover the hardware used in constructing the appliance (please refer to the companion Installation Guide).